actuino/PiBuzz/README.md

 By default, a Raspberry lacks basic user interaction.
 You can log over the network, add various shields, but some simple actions are out of reach.

-We needed a simple way to interact with a Pi, and came with these constraints
+We needed a simple way to interact with a Pi, and came with these constraints:

 * Minimal hardware
 * Integration in available Pi cases
 * Usable on Pi Zero